Love O2O (TV series): International broadcast

+2026 streaming version

+On 24 September 2026, the series was re-released for online streaming on Youku under the new title Yi Xiao Qing Cheng (一笑倾城 (Yīxiào qīngchéng)).
+For its 2026 re-release, Zheng Shuang's appearance was digitally altered using artificial intelligence, with her face replaced by that of Wang Zhuyue.

 Reception

 The series ranked first in television ratings and became the number one most searched and discussed topic online during its broadcast.
 The drama is also well-received internationally.

 The drama was praised for following the details of the novel faithfully, as well as its refreshing and unique plot.
 Unlike most dramas, Love O2O does not succumb to overused cliches and plot devices, making it stand out from dramas with similar themes.